Frequently asked questions

 Book with A&K before 31 December 2021 for travel through to 31 December 2022 and you can change your travel plans or postpone up to 15 days before your travel date.
 We will not charge you should you choose to change to a new destination or move your travel dates, and you can rebook to travel any time before 31 December 2022.
 You may also cancel due to any Covid-19 related reason and will receive a full refund.
 You can see our Covid-19 related reasons in full here

-If a country goes into amber or red while we are away – who is responsible to get us home?
+If a country moves onto the red list while we are away – who is responsible to get us home?

 If the FCDO advises immediate return of UK citizens, A&K will provide support to get you home as expediently as possible.
-However, if the destination you have travelled to turns to red status whilst you are travelling there and the FCDO does not advise immediate repatriation you may continue your trip as planned.
+However, if the destination you have travelled to moves onto the red list whilst you are travelling there and the FCDO does not advise immediate repatriation you may continue your trip as planned.
 You will however be required to quarantine in a managed quarantine hotel on return to the UK and adhere to the relevant guidelines that apply to red list countries.
 All quarantine expenses and/or costs incurred to return home early in the event the FCDO does not advise all citizens to return home shall be at the traveller’s own expense.

 What happens if I test positive when I take my test before coming home?
 Who is responsible for any additional costs that I may incur?